The Rose Garden at Virginia’s Mount Sharon

 AN EYE TOWARDS PRESERVATION

-To transform their vision into reality, the Seilheimers hired landscape architect Charles Stick, and began what Mary Lou refers to as a ‘great collaboration.’
+To turn their vision into reality, the Seilheimers hired landscape architect Charles Stick.
+And thus began what Mary Lou calls a ‘great collaboration.’
 Specifically, the couple tasked Stick with creating a new garden for Mount Sharon founded on the old one, to include the renovated central boxwood hall.
-While he framed the rooms, they ‘painted’ them with acres of specimen trees, ornamental shrubbery and thousands of flowering plants.
+While he framed the rooms, they would help ‘paint’ them with a broad range of specimen trees, ornamental shrubbery and thousands of flowering plants.

-Still, they all agreed that the Virginia countryside would always remain the focus of the project.
+Most importantly, the trio agreed that the Virginia countryside was to always remain the focus of the project.